Pretotyping vs. Prototyping: should we build it vs. can we build it

 • How much time will it take?

-Whilst prototypes are an important and very necessary step in the product development process, they’re often created without any validated data to show whether or not anyone will even want the product once it has been built.
-They’re also often created based on Other People’s Data (OPD), which is something we believe should be avoided at all cost.
+Whilst prototypes are an important and necessary step in the product development process, they’re often created without any validated data to show whether or not anyone will even want the product once it has been built.
+They’re also often created based on Other People’s Data (OPD), which we believe should be avoided at all costs.

 This is because what works for others may not work for you.
-You should only trust your own data, or YODA as we like to call it (yes, we’re obsessed with Star Wars, but who isn’t?) because it relates directly to your product and was collected by you.
-This also gives you visibility across every step of the process, providing specific insight about your customers based on exactly what you are trying to test.
+You should only trust Your Own Data, or YODA as Alberto likes to call it.
+Get data that relates directly to your product and customers and is collected by you.
+This also gives you specific insight about your customers based on precisely what you are trying to test.

 To fill the gap created by jumping straight to a prototype and to answer the question of whether anyone will actually use it, pretotyping should be used before the prototype is created.
 While it might seem counterintuitive to pause the process and take valuable time to run rapid experiments at the start, we promise it’ll save you time, money and resources in the long run.